shapoco/shapofont/README.md

     ```

 - The vertical positions of the position markers of the glyphs side by side must be aligned.
-- There must be at least typeSize + ascenderSpacing pixels of space above the position marker.
+- There must be at least Body Size pixels of space above the position marker (no overlap).
-- The order of characters in the image must exactly match the order of characters listed in the meta information.
+- The order of characters in the image must exactly match the order of characters listed in the `shapofont.json5`.

 ## Directory Structure

 Create a directory for each dimension identifier under the family name directory and place a design image and meta information in it.

+### Example:

 ```
-ShapoSansP/  ..................
+ShapoSansP/  ................
 Family Name
-+-- s20c16w3a1/  .............
++-- s21c16a01w03/  ..........
 Dimension Identifier
     +-- design.png  .........
 Font Design File
     +-- shapofont.json5  ....
 Meta Information
 ```

+The generator script extracts a family name and a dimension identifier from the directory path, so they must be named correctly.

-## Converting to Font Files
+## Converting to GFXfont

 1. Create a Python virtual environment using `venv-setup.shrc`.
     - `Pillow` and `json5` will be installed.
 2. Specify the above design directory in `tools/shapofont.py` to convert to each font format.
     - `-i`: path to input directory (dimension identifier)
     - `--outdir_gfx_c`: output directory for GFXfont format

-Since the script extracts a family name and a dimension identifier from the directory path, they must be named correctly.

 ### Example: